Albert-Gao/kotlin-multuplatform-including-mobile/readme.md

-# Kotlin Native mobile multiplatform example
+# Kotlin multi-platform boilerplate including mobile

+There is a mobile only version in this [repo](https://github.com/Albert-Gao/kotlin-native-mobile-multiplatform-example)

 Read my [blog](http://www.albertgao.xyz/2018/02/22/use-kotlin-to-share-native-code-between-ios-and-android/) if you want more details: